Face-Tagger/.github/profile/README.md

 - **Getting Started**:
   Experience the frontend by cloning the repository, installing dependencies, and launching the sample.
 [See detailed steps](https://github.com/Face-Tagger/facetagger-fe/blob/main/README.md#getting-started).

-- **Contributing**:
-  Interested in tweaking the frontend?
-Review our [contribution guide](https://github.com/Face-Tagger/facetagger-fe/blob/main/README.md#contributing).

 - **License**: [MIT](https://github.com/Face-Tagger/facetagger-fe/blob/main/LICENSE)

 <br>

 ## Contact & Support

 For issues, suggestions, or feature requests, kindly raise an issue in the respective repository.
-We always look forward to community feedback and collaboration!